anoushzahedi/SQL_tasks/README.md

 ## (3) Window fucntion and common_table_expression
 When factoring heat generation required for the manufacturing and transportation of products, Greenhouse gas emissions attributable to products, from food to sneakers to appliances, make up more than 75% of global emissions.
 (Source: The Carbon Catalogue https://www.nature.com/articles/s41597-022-01178-9).<br/>
 Our data, which is publicly available on nature.com, contains product carbon footprints (PCFs) for various companies.
 PCFs are the greenhouse gas emissions attributable to a given product, measured in CO2 (carbon dioxide equivalent).
 You'll use this data to examine the carbon footprint of each industry in the dataset!
+## (4) Join with common_table_expression
+GoodThought NGO has been a catalyst for positive change, focusing its efforts on education, healthcare, and sustainable development to make a significant difference in communities worldwide.
+This project offers a hands-on opportunity to explore how data-driven insights can direct and enhance these humanitarian efforts.
+You will execute SQL queries to answer two questions:<br/>
+1. List the top five assignments based on the total value of donations, categorized by donor type.<br/>
+2. Identify the assignment with the highest impact score in each region, ensuring that each listed assignment has received at least one donation.
+## (5) Simple query
+Humans not only take debts to manage necessities.
+A country may also take debt to manage its economy.
+In this project, you are going to analyze international debt data collected by The World Bank.
+The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
+You are going to find the answers to the following questions:<br/>
+1. What is the number of distinct countries present in the database?<br/>
+2. What country has the highest amount of debt?<br/>
+3. What country has the lowest amount of repayments?